-are intricate and conclude that "no illuminating necessary condition seems possible".
-This is the problem we address.
-Stochastic orders, especially the dispersive order, have also been applied to study other questions concerning auctions and related contexts, see, for instance, Johnson and Myatt (2006), Szech (2011), Mares and Swinkels (2014), Kirkegaard (2014), and the references therein.
-In the literature on stochastic orders, parts of our analysis build on a result of Li and Shaked (2004) who prove one of the main properties of the k-dispersion order without explicitly introducing this order.7 We provide new insights on k-dispersion and introduce the generalized k-m-dispersion orders.
+and Penalva (2010) and thus contribute to the literature on information in auctions and mechanism design.7 Jia et al. (2010) study information release in auctions when bidders know parts of their valuations and the other additive parts can be disclosed.
+They illustrate that the comparative statistics of bidders' revenues are intricate and conclude that "no illuminating necessary condition seems possible."
+This is the problem we address.8 Our analysis builds on a result of Li and Shaked (2004) who prove one of the main properties of the k-dispersion order without explicitly introducing this order.9 We provide new insights on k-dispersion and generalize it to k-m-dispersion.
+Conceptually, k-m-dispersion goes beyond k-dispersion.
+In contrast to the latter, k-mdispersion is not intended as a middle ground between the rigid dispersive order and the weaker convex order.
+Instead, k-m-dispersion focuses on the upper tails of distributions.
+Therefore, it can be applied even if a ranking according to the convex order is not possible.
+Further, if one distribution is a mean-preserving spread of another, i.e., if the convex order applies, high order statistics need not lie further apart under the more "spread out" distribution. k-m-dispersion can thus hold in one or in the other direction if the convex order is fulfilled.
 As the k-dispersion order coincides with the excess wealth order in the case k = 1, our results are also related to two contributions from the operations research literature which apply the excess wealth order to auctions, Li (2005) and Xu and Li (2008).
 Analyzing the case k > 1 allows us to address many questions which are not tractable under the excess wealth order.
 Paul and Gutierrez (2004) provide several results related to ours based on the star order.
-Yet their results stating that differences of order statistics can be controlled in terms of the star order are incorrect as is shown in Xu and Li (2008).
-Outline Section 2 introduces our model and discusses the scope and limitations of modeling information release in terms of the dispersive order.
-Section 3 introduces our new stochastic orders and their key properties.
-We provide some practical sufficient conditions for applications, and show that k-m-dispersion implies a complete ordering on finite distributions.
-Section 4 presents our main results on information release in multi-object auctions, first in the general case and then in the applications of information partitions and heterogeneous signal quality.
-Section 5 sketches further economic applications of our methods and presents additional properties of k-dispersion.
-Section 6 concludes.
-All proofs are in the appendix.
-7Compare Proposition 2.
+Yet their results stating that differences of order statistics can be controlled in terms of the star order are incorrect as is shown in Xu and Li (2008).10 Outline Section 2 introduces our model and discusses the scope and limitations of modeling information release in terms of the dispersive order.
+Section 3 introduces our 7For a survey, see Bergemann and Välimäki (2006).